-

 Utah Point System

 Utah enlists a point system as part if its Driver Improvement Program.
-If you are older than 21 years old and accumulate more than 200 points on your driving record within a three-year period, the state will ask you to appear for a hearing.
-Depending on how it goes, you could face probation, be asked to take a state-approved defensive driving course, or have your driver’s license suspended for three or six months, or even a full year.
-For more on penalties for drivers younger than 21, scroll down.
+If you are older than 21 years old and accumulate more than 200 points on your driving record within a 3 year period, the state will ask you to appear for a hearing.
+Depending on how it goes, you could face probation, be asked to take a state-approved defensive driving course, or have your driver’s license suspended.
+For more on penalties for drivers younger than 21 years old, scroll down.

-Usually within ten days of conviction or fine payment, traffic offenses get reported to the Utah Driver License Division.
+Usually following conviction or fine payment, traffic offenses get reported to the Utah Driver License Division.
 This means the following points will make their way to your driving record:

 - Reckless driving―80 points